juandarr/juandarr.github.io/README.md

 # Personal portfolio

-This is my personal webpage.
-My goal is to showcase the kind of projects I have worked on in the past and hihglight the kind of experience I am bringing to the table.
+This is my personal website.
+My goal is to present projects I have worked on in the past and highlight the kind of experience/skills in which I have some sort of mastery.
-I you want to get in touch just send me a message via Twitter or Gmail.
+I you want to get in touch just send me a message via Twitter, Mastodon or Gmail.

 ## Dependencies